 Trundlebird 5 (Blue Badge, allowing legitimate access to disabled parking spaces in the UK).
 This is the satellite that controls the deployment of missions, albeit without the orbiting part.
 This is most useful for missions using Trundlebird 2.
 Although the Blue Badge is technically not a machine, it is most important when trying to get a disabled parking space as near as possible to the mission location.
 This allows rapid (or relatively, at least, these things are complicated) deployment to the scene of the action.

 Trundlebird 2 has recently been upgraded, but unfortunately not to a Porsche.
-The previous version allowed the transportation of Trundlebird 6 (the eponymous powered wheelchair used by Mini), and it even had a special loading ramp.
+The previous version allowed the transportation of Trundlebird 6 (the eponymous powered wheelchair used by Dax), and it even had a special loading ramp.
 The whole set up failed spectacularly as you could not get everyone, Trundlebird 6, and the ramp into Trundlebird 2 at the same time.
-This has been alleviated as we now rarely have to transport Trundlebird 6, because she wanted to be “independent” and “get married” or something.
+This has been alleviated as we now rarely have to transport Trundlebird 6, because they wanted to be “independent” and “get married” or something.

 I have opted to be the head of the organisation because I am the driving force; I do most of the driving.
 I suppose I could be the chauffer, making me Parker.
 However, I only have a Ford rather than a Rolls Royce, and I can’t distinguish pink cars from grey ones because I am colour deficient (which has led to some interesting situations itself, including me being convinced that a grey rabbit was actually green.
 (Edit: this really happened)).